code-jace/atmos-notes/src/site/notes/2.Meta/Inspiration & Influences.md

 - Battlestar Galactica - Space Opera with grit.
 Great characters and big questions.
 Very tense.
 I like the idea of huge spaceship and a crew.
 Likely translates to Airship or something in the setting.
 - Legend of the Galactic Heroes - The opposite extreme of Space Opera, in that its practically an opera in the original sense.
 So many developed characters.
 Almost too many.
 I hope to be as in depth.
 Does a similar to Star Wars with an empire and the alliance, but its far more grey.
 Shows it from both sides which as a sandbox, I hope to be able to do.
 - The Legend of Zelda
+- Nausicaä of the Valley of the Wind/ Laputa Castle in the Sky/ whatever studio Ghibli is doing with their worldbuilding and themes.